By Gilly Carr

 On 5 June 1943, Julia started work as a teacher at St Martin’s school, teaching English and German, but just over three months later, the Feldkommandantur received an anonymous letter denouncing her.
 ‘Mrs Barry, a Hungarian Jew, just married for a business affair to escape your jurisdiction on Jews, carries on a very large bartering trade at her house … she sells butter, sugar, white flour, honey, ham, eggs and sausages.’
 The Germans also received a post-card advising them to ‘keep a watch on the Black Market activities of Mrs Barry’.
 On 30 September 1943, the same informer wrote to the Germans, saying ‘Sir, thank you for having acted about Mrs Barry and her Black Marketeering and Barter but now she is bragging she has caught you out.
 Your men could find nothing – but she gave the Gendarme smokes and other things for himself … When she married Barry she paid him £100 for his name … now she has over £500 in the bank and brags about her good business … she … gets all her things from the OT and German sailors to barter with.
 She is truly a bad tongued Jew and an awful cheat.’[iv]
 Julia herself wrote in her 1965 compensation testimony that she ‘was working for the Germans and was “friendly” with them’, and perhaps this enabled her to carry out her activities for a period before her eventual arrest.[v]

 On 29 November 1943, Julia was questioned by the German authorities about black market activities.
 These records indicate that Julia spent the period from 12-28 January 1944 in prison in Jersey and was fined RM 200 for black market offences; however, no record of this imprisonment can be found in Jersey.
-In her compensation testimony she wrote that she was arrested for the second time on 10 February 1944 and put in Guernsey prison for 6 weeks, although no record has yet been found detailing the grounds for her arrest, nor with what (or whether) she was charged.
+In her compensation testimony she wrote that she was arrested for the second time on 10 February 1944 and put in Guernsey prison for 6 weeks.
+A newly identified record in the Imperial War Museum records that she was imprisoned this time not for black market offences, but for spreading the BBC news and news extracted from German soldiers.
 Records from Jersey Prison suggest that she was placed there on 30 March 1944 and was deported from the island on 31 March 1944.
 After Julia left Guernsey, her flat was taken over by the States Billeting Officer and her personal possessions collected and passed to the States Supervisor for ‘safe keeping’.

 The rest of Julia’s wartime experiences can be learned, for the most part, from her own testimonies.
 In her compensation testimony of 1965, she stated incorrectly that she passed through ‘ten other prisons in France and Germany’ and was in Ravensbrück for 18 months.
 She had, however, given a series of newspaper interviews in July and August 1945 after her return to Guernsey, and in these she records that she was taken first briefly to St-Malo Prison, then a spent a month in Rennes Prison, which she described as a ‘nice place with plenty of food but no air’ and where she said that she was fed by the French Red Cross.
 She then said that she was in Romainville Prison in Paris for 2 weeks, and where she was given a French Red Cross parcel.
 Then, on 18 May 1944, she was taken from Romainville to Ravensbrück Concentration Camp, travelling in a cattle wagon for five days.
 Six hundred women were, she said, in the same transport.